el-meyer/simple/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# SIMPLE - SIMulating PLatform trials Efficiently
+# simple - SIMulating PLatform trials Efficiently

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of SIMPLE is to facilitate the simulation of platform trials in a modular manner.
+The goal of **simple** is to facilitate the simulation of platform trials in a modular manner.

 ## Installation